Mark Heard: Tributes and influence

 In 1993, Rich Mullins covered "How to Grow Up Big and Strong" on his A Liturgy, a Legacy, & a Ragamuffin Band.
 In 1994, many artists came together to record a tribute album called Strong Hand of Love.
-Artists lending their talents to the project included Phil Keaggy, Victoria Williams, Chagall Guevara, Buddy Miller, Julie Miller, Daniel Amos, The Choir and Bruce Cockburn.
+Artists lending their talents to the project included Phil Keaggy, Randy Stonehill, Victoria Williams, Chagall Guevara, Buddy Miller, Julie Miller, Daniel Amos, The Choir and Bruce Cockburn.
 The project was later reissued as a double album set with additional tracks and re-titled Orphans of God.
 Cockburn frequently called Heard his favorite songwriter.
 He wrote and recorded a song dedicated to Heard for his Dart to the Heart album, "Closer to the Light".
 Daniel Amos dedicated their album MotorCycle to Heard in 1993, and The Swirling Eddies dedicated Zoom Daddy to Heard the same year.
 Julie Miller also wrote a song in tribute to Heard called "All My Tears" which has also been recorded by Jars of Clay, Emmylou Harris (studio and live versions) and Selah with Kim Hill on Bless the Broken Road: The Duets Album.

 In 2000, a group of fans gathered together to help Fingerprint Records release Mystery Mind, the first collection of previously unreleased material from the songwriter.
 There were plans to release a full length collection that same year, but those plans never came to fruition.

 In 2002, the Cornerstone Music Festival held a songwriting contest in honor of Heard.
 The following year, Paste magazine released Hammers and Nails, a CD of previously unreleased recordings by Heard.
 An authorized biography of the same name was also released by Cornerstone Press, written by Matthew T. Dickerson.

 In September 2005, the Americana Music Association held its annual Americana Music Honors & Awards at the Ryman Auditorium in Nashville, Tennessee.
 The Song of the Year Award was presented to Mark Heard for "Worry Too Much", originally featured on Second Hand.
 Buddy Miller, who performed the track on Universal United House of Prayer, accepted the award on behalf of Heard.
 Miller also received the Album of the Year Award for Universal United House of Prayer.

 In a June/July 2006 Paste magazine article (from the special collector's issue featuring the 100 Best Living Songwriters), Heard was remembered under the heading Wish You Were Here: "Mark Heard's lyrics are weighted with such a wry longing that they'll forever reflect a fresh turbulence."

 Pierce Pettis and Ralston Bowles have covered a song by Mark Heard on each of their albums released since Heard's death.

 In 2017, an 18-song retrospective, Mark Heard: Treasure of the Broken Land, was released.
 It focuses on Heard's last three albums and features Rodney Crowell, Buddy Miller, Over the Rhine and others.
 Produced by Phil Madeira (a member of Emmylou Harris' backing band Red Dirt Boys), the album received notable attention from Rolling Stone magazine, and Americana music magazine No Depression.